Effect of the Quark-Gluon Vertex on Dynamical Chiral Symmetry Breaking: Gap equation

 where the related integrands are

-Unlike the other vertex ans${\rm \ddot{a}}$tze, the transverse part of the KP vertex introduces a non-trivial angular dependence, related to the logarithmic terms which contain $A(q^2)$.
-Thus, the numerical evaluation of such integrals is much more complicated.
-In particular, this non-trivial angular dependence becomes more problematic when the quark propagator needs to be computed for complex values of momenta. \\ Finally, the integral equations for the $B(p^2)$ and $A(p^2)$ using the BB vertex \cite{Bashir:2011dp} are
+Unlike the other vertex \emph{Ans\"atze}, the transverse part of the KP vertex introduces a non-trivial angular dependence, in connection to the logarithmic terms which contain $A(q^2)$.
+Thus, the numerical evaluation of such integrals is considerably more complicated.

+{\bf{The BB vertex:}} Finally, the integral equations for the scalar functions $B(p^2)$ and $A(p^2)$, using the BB vertex,~\cite{Bashir:2011dp} are written as:

-In the next section, we show and discuss results of the SDE for the quark propagator, employing the different quark-gluon vertex ans${\rm \ddot{a}}$tze described herein.
+In the next section, we present and discuss the numerical results obtained from employing different vertex \emph{Ans\"atze} we chose to study the gap equation with.